FranklinHau/Expense-Tracker-/README.md

 ## Usage

 * Upon launching the application, the user is presented with the main menu with the following options:
+* You have to enter 1, 2, 3

 1. Register
 2. Login
 3. Exit

+* After registration or login to your account, the user is presented with the user menu:
+* You have to enter 1, 2, 3, 4, 5, 6, 7

+1. Add Expense
+2. List Expenses
+3. Expenses Today
+4. Expenses This Week
+5. Expenses This Month
+6. Expenses This Year
+7. Exit

 * Register: Users can choose a unique username and password to register.